 Dispose of Fats, Oils, and Grease (FOG) from commercial kitchens can cause overflows and property damage.
 A FOG management tool and a resolution program can reduce kitchen waste pollution in Lansing.

-Role: Project Manager, UX Designer
+UX Designer

-Client: City of Lansing's Public Service Department
+The City of Lansing Public Service Department

-Tags: Sustainability, Community, Management
+Sustainability, Community, Management

 01 Overview